SofaComplianceRobotics/docs-support/blog/2025-12-emio-labs-release-v25.12.md

 ## Highlights

 ### ✨ Camera Calibration
-We introduced a new process to calibrate the camera Emio Labs.
-This allows you to accurately map the real-world coordinates to the camera's view, enhancing the interaction with Emio in your lab environment.
+We introduced a new process to calibrate the camera of Emio.

 There are two ways to calibrate the camera:
 - Using the [Emio API](https://docs-support.compliance-robotics.com/docs/v25.12/Developers/emio-api#camera-calibration-tool) to calibrate the camera programmatically.